-Our Top Pick for 2018: Hoover FloorMate Deluxe Hard Floor Cleaner
+Our Top Pick of The Best Hardwood Floor Vacuums of 2019: Hoover FloorMate Deluxe Hard Floor Cleaner

 The popularity of hardwood floors comes from their timeless and long-lasting beauty.
 Keeping those floors clean can be a challenge.
 Hardwood floors are pricey and the last thing you want to do is damage them by not using the right products and equipment on them.

-The Hoover FloorMate Deluxe Hard Floor Cleaner (Hoover) uses unique technology to create a hardwood floor vacuum that scrubs, cleans, and dries floors with one machine.
+The Hoover FloorMate Deluxe Hard Floor Cleaner (Hoover) uses unique technology to create a vacuum that scrubs, cleans, and dries floors with one machine.

 The tanks can be easily removed for filling and emptying.
 However, both tanks are tall and slim, making them too tall to fit into some kitchen and bathroom sinks.
 You’ll have to use a utility or bath tub faucet to fill them if you have a shallow sink.
 You can use a little soap or Hoover’s cleaning solution in the clean water tank for some soap and disinfecting action.
 However, it cleans with water only just as well.